 The Bank, SCUSA and our other affiliates may currently, or from time to time in the future, engage in business with the issuers of the reference asset constituent stocks or the sponsor.
-Neither we nor any of our affiliates have participated in the preparation of any publicly available information or made any "due diligence" investigation o inquiry with respect to the reference asset or the reference asset constituent stocks.
+None of the Bank, SCUSA or any of our other affiliates have participated in the preparation of any publicly available information or made any "due diligence" investigation or inquiry with respect to the reference asset or the reference asset constituent stocks.
 You should make your own investigation into the reference asset and the issuers of the reference asset constituent stocks.
 See the section below entitled "Information Regarding the Reference Asset" in this pricing supplement for additional information about the reference asset.